muratk5n/thirdwave/en/README.md

 The problem likely is when your domestic resources become part of an international supply/demand mechanism pricing problems can ensue.
-You'd have the resources locally, but essentially be competing against international customers to get reach those resources.
+You'd have the resources locally, but essentially be competing against international customers to get at those resources.
 No wonder some countries even nationalized the resource production capacity outright.

 ---